-Of the 11.12 million people in Haiti, over 10 million speak Haitian Creole.
-Though only 10 percent of the population speaks French, it’s the language of many business professionals.
+Of the more than 11 million people in Haiti, over 10 million speak Haitian Creole.
+Though less than 10 percent of the population speaks French, it’s the language of many business professionals.

 Candidates may speak one or both languages.
 If you intend to conduct a meeting in a language besides French or Creole, you should have a translator in the room.
 After a candidate accepts your job offer, you must provide an original draft of their employment contract in either French or Creole, according to the country’s labor laws.

 A person’s professional role determines many of the expectations others have for them.
 As an employer, you have a responsibility to represent your company.
 Leadership qualities, respect, and communication skills will help you impress your favorite candidates.

 Maintain professionalism and share your company’s goals.
 The right applicant will be eager to help you achieve them.

 Book appointments in advance to give your candidates time to prepare for the meeting and make arrangements.
 You can schedule meetings over the phone or in writing.

 Arrive at your meetings on time and be gracious throughout the conversation.
 Punctuality and politeness will showcase your company’s professionalism.

 While there are some nuances to keep in mind, recruiting and hiring workers in Haiti is probably not that different from the process in your country.
 Follow these three steps to successfully hiring an international workforce.

 Begin the hiring process by crafting a comprehensive job description that gives applicants a clear picture of the position.
 A strong job description should contain details like: